pjambet/blog/content/posts/intent-pattern.md

 ## Nomenclature

 This pattern is useful when two services communicate with each other.
-The service initiating the request is referred to as the "frontend" and the service receiving the request is referred to as the "backend".
-Note that you may or may not own the backend in this context.
+The service initiating the request is referred to as the "client" and the service receiving the request is referred to as the "server".
+Note that you may or may not own the server in this context.
 It may be a third party API, such as Stripe, or GitHub, or another service owned and operated by your organization.

-> Some readers might be used to "frontend" being used to identify the client-side javascript part of a codebase but it in this article we are using it to differentiate two types of services.

 ## Problem

 Creating resources remotely is a common operation, being in a micro-services world or not, and handling all the edge cases outside the happy path can be tricky.
 Errors are unavoidable, common causes are timeout or network related.
-The main problem is the creation of "dangling resources", a resource successfully created on the backend, without the frontend being aware of it.
+The main problem is the creation of "dangling resources", a resource successfully created on the server, without the client being aware of it.

 The following sequence illustrates the problem:

-1. The frontend service sends an http request to the backend service to create a new resource
+1. The client sends an http request to the server to create a new resource
-2. The backend service processes the request and creates the resource
+2. The server processes the request and creates the resource
-3. A network error occurs and the frontend service loses the connection to the backend service
+3. A network error occurs and the client loses the connection to the server
-4. Depending on the nature of the network error, the backend service may or may not notice the connection error, but regardless, the frontend service is now unaware of the existence of the new resource
+4. Depending on the nature of the network error, the server may or may not notice the connection error, but regardless, the client is now unaware of the existence of the new resource

 **The intent pattern solves this problem by always creating an intent record before initiating the creation of the resource.**